 You can serve your child fresh fruits and juices, but avoid adding any artificial sweetener.
 Do not give canned juices as they contain excessive sugar and preservatives.
 1 cup serving is enough for your baby.
 Juices are an amazing option for 13 months old baby food.

 You can give white meat to your baby as soon as he turns a toddler.
 The protein in meat will supply your child with all the energy he needs to learn and play.
 Meat should be cooked and shredded finely.
 You can also puree the meat to a smooth texture.
 Offer him 2 ounces (56 grams) of protein-rich foods daily.

 Soft cooked vegetables are great finger foods for kids.
 Chop raw vegetables into small pieces or steam to make them easier to eat.
 According to the American Academy of Pediatrics (AAP), food accounts for over 50% of choking episodes among children.
 Therefore, serving veggies in age-appropriate forms is essential.
 Carrots, sweet potatoes, squash, peas, and celery are good options.
-Do not overcook the vegetables.
-If you want to make the vegetables soft, then mash them gently with a spoon.
 These are amazing foods for a 13-month-old baby that can be added to different cereals and grains to make baby-friendly, healthy recipes.

 When your child turns 13 months, you can continue with breastfeeding or start giving him whole milk and milk products, such as yogurt and cheese.
 A regular supply of calcium will support his teeth and bones.
 Serve the milk in a cup, not a bottle.
-Offer 350 ml to 400ml of milk daily.
+Offer 350 to 400ml of milk daily.
 More than a pint of milk (plus minus 500ml) will prevent his body from absorbing iron.
 Also, too much milk will not leave enough room in his tummy for other foods.